nleroy917/r_DunderMifflinBot/README.md

 SLEEP
 Once posted, to avoid hitting twitter and reddit's API rate-limit, and to avoid spamming, the program will "cool-down" and sleep for a set time in the script (wait_time).
 It will give updates every five minutes indicating the time until next post.

+FOLLOW SCRIPT
+About every 12 hours, the bot will search twitter for the latest tweets that contain specific strings set by the user.
+(Ex.
+Dunder Mifflin, The Office, Schrute, etc).
+It will parse through a specific number of tweets and follow each user (default 100)
+The follow script is highly rate limited so as not to exceed the twitter API regulations and receive a ban/suspension.

 	Version History:
 :--------------------------------------------------------------: